Old hands and policy wonks have mapped the shifts and drifts of Australian higher education policy over the last few decades.

 “in 2010 Australia spent 1.6 per cent of its GDP on tertiary education…In 1995, Australia likewise spent 1.6 per cent…The OECD average was then 1.2 per cent.
 It has now risen to 1.7 per cent.
 The world is increasing participation and increasing spending.
 We are just increasing participation…”Simon Marginson, MCSHE

-However, this contrast of rising enrolments and a flat rate of spending is an odd and unedifying juxtaposition.
-In its tracking of spending per student, the OECD uses GDP-adjusted figures for good reason.
-Its 2013 report showed that while Australian student numbers rose by 73% over 1995-2010, real tertiary spending grew also, by 70%.
+However, this contrast of rising enrolments and a flat rate of spending is an unedifying juxtaposition, at odds with the spending-per-student trend data seen earlier in the same OECD report.
+In those metrics the OECD uses GDP-adjusted figures for good reason.
+Its 2013 report showed that while Australian tertiary student numbers rose by 73% over 1995-2010, real tertiary spending grew also, by 70%.
 And while the OECD average rate (as a share of GDP) surged, its real level of spending grew by 80% – only moderately faster than ours.

 Any steady diet of familiar factoids can create confirmation bias, and uncritical acceptance of apparently authoritative commentary.
 In this case, a little bit of group-think goes a long way.
 If a peak body says we’re “30 out of 34 and in the bottom four”, media reports will concur that the OECD ranks us in “the bottom four” – no matter what arithmetic might say.
 In 2017 even the National Press Club – where journalists often challenge guest speakers – accepted at face value that our funding was “second-lowest in the OECD”.